openLRSng/openLRSngWiki/README.md

 OpenLRSng Wiki
 --------------

-Please browse the files in this repository to learn more about OpenLRSng.
+This repository houses the openLRSng documentation.
+Please browse through the files to learn more.

 We welcome contributions to the documentation, which can be submitted by creating a local branch and a pull request.

 Important Warnings!!!
 ---------------------